 A small business always starts out with an idea.
-Maybe it’s something you have been thinking about for a long time while working at your full-time job.
+Maybe it is something you have been thinking about for a long time while working at your full-time job.
 Or, maybe you had a breakthrough “epiphany” moment and came up with a brilliant new business idea.
-Good business ideas don’t have to be completely new, either.
+Good business ideas do not have to be completely new, either.
 You can achieve success by offering improved versions of products or services that are already available, perhaps with lower price points.
-Whatever the case, getting your small business off the ground doesn’t require a boatload of money, or years of management experience.
+Whatever the case, getting your small business off the ground does not require a boatload of money, or years of management experience.
 All you need is a good business plan and strong business acumen.
 If you are unsure where to begin, this Balboa Capital blog post can help.
-It explains how you can launch your new venture in seven easy steps.
+It explains how to start a small business in seven steps.

 1. Conduct research.